izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/limit_order_manager.rst

 examples of LimitOrderManager
 -----------------------------

-some simple examples of using LimitOrderManager to manage limit orders
+base examples for using LimitOrderManager to manage limit orders

 .. toctree::
    :maxdepth: 1